If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves you a ton of money.

 That is what I am going to show you for this recipe.

-- a kombucha starter pack, which includes a kombucha scoby in some kombucha liquid.
+- A kombucha starter pack, which includes a kombucha scoby ( symbiotic culture of bacteria and yeast) in some kombucha starter liquid - or - 1-2 cups freshly made kombucha and a scoby

-- Bring 2 cups of water to a boil.
+- Bring 2 cups of water to a boil in a pot.
 Remove from the heat.

 - Add black and / or green tea.
 Let it steep 5 - 10 minutes.
 Remove tea bags.